Gluten Free vs Grain Free

 Grains raise your blood sugar as much as table sugar.
-So eating bread, pasta and rice leaves you just as much at risk of developing diabetes as eating sweets and sugary foods to excess.
+So eating bread, pasta and rice leave you just as much at risk of developing diabetes as eating sweets and sugary foods to excess.

 How else do grains affect my body?

-Grains may cause leaky gut (with or without symptoms) which allows toxins such as bacteria, virus’s and larger proteins to bypass the protective lining and enter the bloodstream.
+Grains may cause leaky gut (with or without symptoms) which allows toxins such as bacteria, viruses and larger proteins to bypass the protective lining and enter the bloodstream.
 This causes autoimmune conditions and inflammation which are related to asthma, depression, migraines, PCOS, arthritis, fatigue,

 Is going grain free restrictive?
 Aren’t you giving up entire food groups?